nonta1234/terraining-heightmap-generator/README.md

   * OSM data
 - Configuration Panel
 - Visualize smooth and sharpen areas on the map.
 Keep in mind that, due to Mapbox specifications, the representation is approximate.

-- Navigate to the grid position.
+## Control Buttons

+- Home
+- Zoom in
+- Zoom out
+- Compass
+- Grid
+  * Left click&ThinSpace;: Reset the grid direction to north.
+  * Right click&ThinSpace;: Rotate the map so that the grid is facing up.
+- Displays the shape and smooth effect area on the map.

 ## Configuration Panel

-- **Heightmap Type**&ThinSpace;: Choose for CS1 or CS2.
+- **Heightmap Type**&ThinSpace;: Choose either CS1 or CS2.
 - **Interpolation**&ThinSpace;: Choose from Bilinear or Bicubic.
 - **Elevation Scale**&ThinSpace;: The maximum elevation for CS2.
 - **Stream Depth**&ThinSpace;: Aiding in the depiction of streams.